oktaytuncay/Kubernetes/kubernetes.md

 #### Liveness Probes

-Let's say we run an nginx image on Docker and it starts to server users but for some reason, WebServer crashes and the ngix process and the container exits.
+Let's say we run an Nginx image on Docker and it starts to server users but for some reason, WebServer crashes, and the Nginx process and the container exits.

 We noticed that when we run the `docker ps -a` command, the status is `Exit (1) 17 seconds ago`.